 12. The Customer may not cancel a contract for a special or one-off project once it has been confirmed and accepted by the Company.
-In terms of on-going contracts, the Customer may cancel such contracts by giving the Company one month’s notice in writing.
-Similarly, the Company may cancel such contracts by giving the Customer one month’s notice in writing.
+In terms of on-going contracts, the Customer may cancel such contracts by giving the Company sixty days’ notice in writing.
+The Company may cancel such contracts by giving the Customer 30 days’ notice in writing.

 13. Services must be paid for within seven (7) days of the date of invoice unless otherwise agreed by the Company.

 14. Costs incurred on behalf of the Customer are payable immediately the invoice is issued by the Company except where agreed otherwise between the parties.
 Such costs include, but are not limited to, advertising and printing costs.